-Additional or separate reimbursement for the use of robotic surgical devices (e.g., da Vinci[®] Surgical System, ZEUSTM Robotic Surgical System) is not authorized.
+Additional or separate reimbursement for the use of robotic surgical devices (e.g., da Vinci[®] Surgical System, ZEUS[TM] Robotic Surgical System) is not authorized.

 - Robotically assisted surgery may not be authorized separately in adults and children for any indication because it is considered equivalent to but not superior to a standard minimally invasive surgical approach.
-Robotic-assisted surgical devices have been proposed for several procedures, including (but not limited to) abdominal, bariatric, cardiac, general, gynecological, gastrointestinal, neurosurgery, ophthalmology, orthopedic, otolaryngology, prostate, spinal, thoracic, and urology surgery. - 2.
+Robotic-assisted surgical devices have been proposed for a number of procedures, including (but not limited to) abdominal, bariatric, cardiac, general, gynecological, gastrointestinal, neurosurgery, ophthalmology, orthopedic, otolaryngology, prostate, spinal, thoracic, and urology surgery. - 2.
 When a surgical procedure is performed using robotic-assisted technique, additional professional or technical reimbursement will not be made for the robotic-assisted technique.
 Payment will be based on the reimbursement for the standard surgical procedure(s).
-Any additional charges for the robotic assisted surgery will be bundled into the standard surgical procedure because it is integral to the procedure and not a separate service.
+Any additional charges for the robotic assisted surgery will be bundled into the standard surgical procedure because it is considered to be integral to the procedure and not a separate service.